isomerpages/nlb-biblioasia/_holding-area/How the CPF Scheme Came to Be.md

 International Labour Office, _Report to the Government of Singapore on Social Security Measures_ (Singapore: Government Printing Office, 1957), 33.
 (From National Library, Singapore, call no. RCLOS 368.40095957 INT)&nbsp;

-_Committee of Officials Established to Examine the Recommendations of the Brocklehurst and Caine Committee Reports_ (Singapore: Government Printing Office, 1959), 42.
-(From National Library, Singapore, call no. RCLOS 362.95951 SIN-\[RFL\])

-_Committee of Officials Established to Examine the Recommendations of the Brocklehurst and Caine Committee Reports_, 42; “Plan for Illness, Maternity, Old Age Benefits,” _Straits Budget_, 25 March 1959, 10.
-(From NewspaperSG)

-“Hands Off the Provident Fund Say Unionists,” _Singapore Free Press_, 27 September 1958, 5; “TUC Will Urge Govt. to Tax Luxury Goods,” _Singapore Free Press_, 5 March 1958, 5.
-(From NewspaperSG)

-“Social Security Plan for S’pore,” _Singapore Standard_, 1 May 1958, 7; “Experts to Draft Welfare Scheme,” _Straits Budget_, 15 January 1958, 9; “Plan for Illness, Maternity and Age Benefits,” _Straits Times_, 19 March 1959, 1.
-(From NewspaperSG); _Report of the Central Provident Fund Study Group,_ 6; Low and Aw, _Housing a Healthy, Educated and Wealthy Nation Through the CPF_, 18–19.

-_Committee of Officials Established to Examine the Recommendations of the Brocklehurst and Caine Committee Reports_, 42.

-_Committee of Officials Established to Examine the Recommendations of the Brocklehurst and Caine Committee Reports_, 42.

-_Committee of Officials Established to Examine the Recommendations of the Brocklehurst and Caine Committee Reports_, 45; “Social Security Scheme for All in Singapore,” _Singapore Standard_, 19 March 1959, 4.
-(From NewspaperSG)